White Pizza (Pizza Bianca)

 • Your pizza dough needs to be at room temp before you try and roll it out.
 If it’s too cold, it will seize up and not get big enough to really add the toppings.

-• I’ve done every pizza here on WGC with both homemade dough and store bought dough.
+• I’ve done every pizza here on WGC with both Homemade Pizza Dough and store bought dough.
 Both are delish but if you want to level it up, homemade is the way to go.

 • Don’t OVERTOP your pizza.
 This goes for any recipe you’re making.
 If you add too much cheese, it will become watery.
 If you add too many toppings, it becomes too heavy and doesn’t bake as perfectly and evenly.
 Just something to keep in mind.